 The Valuation Rolls for 1915 show a Mrs Mary Douglas living at 631 Dumbarton Road; however this may be another person as William Adam was recorded as living at 930 Argyll Street from 1915-1920.
 They were at the same address in 1923 as daughter Jane married from there.
 The electoral roll for 1924 places William H Adam, Mrs Mary B Adam, Elizabeth, John, and Mary (ie May) in th 15th Ward.

 Dad remembered Willie’s father as “the man o’ the hoose.”
 Dad was sent out to buy the paper for him.
 Dad remembers coming home from school to hear “the man o’ the hoose’s dead”.
 This would have been in 1934.
-He was 80 years of age (SR 64/22/0321).
+He was 80 years of age (SR 64/22/0321) and Dad must have been 13.
 William Adam had been the tenant at a house in Gilmour Street, Eaglesham in 1925, paying £6-5-0 in rent.
 The house number is not listed but I believe it was No. 1 or 3 (VR 114/101/57).
 The rent had risen sharply since 1920 when it was £5-15-0.

 Dad remembers going to visit her in Eaglesham, presumably at weekends or holidays.
 The visit from Springburn involved a city tram then bus then a long walk uphill to Polnoon Street.
 Mary Dow died in 1952 of coronary thrombosis.